highchair/artinruins-com/_property/hp-rp-gladding-house-pvd.md

 slug: hp-rp-gladding-house-pvd
 aka:
 date-modified: 2025-06-01 12:00
-update: 'Added a recent photo from March 2026 of the renovation'
+update: 'Added a recent photo from May 2026 of the renovation'
-update-image: gladding-house-jh-2026-03-01.jpg
+update-image: gladding-house-jh-2026-05-01.jpg
 prop-number: 426

 built: '1867-68'